-Now, please note that I am not a lactation consultant and all of this is from experience.
+Now, please note that I am not a lactation consultant or pediatrician and all of this is from experience.
 It may work for you, it may not.
 But I hope that it does! 🙂

 What I should have done when baby O was only taking one side, would have been to pump BOTH sides afterwards to completely drain them.
 If you do not do that, your telling your body that she only needs one side every few hours and your milk supply will drop like crazy (as mine did).
 She would have been fine with it, if she wasn’t growing – because she obviously needs much more now – then she did 2 months ago.

-I was also sick during this time (just an upper respiratory infection) which makes you even more dehydrated.
+I was also sick during this time with an upper respiratory infection, which makes you even more dehydrated.
 It is important to drink, drink, drink!!

 So here is what I did to increase the boobie juice(I started this on a Saturday and saw an increase in my supply mildly by Tuesday and drastically by the end of the week)